whisthq/whist/webserver/app/README.md

 # Module Structure

-At the module level, the code is separated between blueprints, models/ serializers, and helpers.
-Code should only ever live in one of these, and each of these (besides models/serializers, which are only tested at the integration test level) should have their own unit tests with the other modules (as necessary) mocked out as well as integration tests.
+At the module level, the code is separated between blueprints, models, and helpers.
+Code should only ever live in one of these, and each of these (besides models which are only tested at the integration test level) should have their own unit tests with the other modules (as necessary) mocked out as well as integration tests.

 ## Blueprints